 This body off work is drawn to the unconscious mind influenced by philosophical ideas – embracing the element of chance in my paintings, allowing the paint too flow as water flows and consciously and purposely challenging my practice away from traditional figurative representation as far as possible, using words and photographic images captured, as a means off examining, the idea off ‘facelessness’, ‘no identity’, thereby attempting to objectify the crisis, off mass refugees and migration.

-I am interested in themes around ‘Human Consciousness” with this work, what It’s really like to be conscious from a philosophical Existentialist point of view.
+Interested in themes around ‘Human Consciousness”, what It’s really like to be conscious from a philosophical Existentialist point of view.
 Existential questions that all of us grapple with in some way or other,that have no concrete concurrent universal answers.
-My current theme is a response to various philosophical thoughts,that explores the conscious reflection of ‘death’ and of our ‘denial’ as ‘conscious thinking’ human beings thereof.
+This theme is a response to various philosophical thoughts, that explores the conscious reflection of ‘death’ and of our ‘denial’ as ‘conscious thinking’ human beings thereof.

 Ernest Becker’s philosophy was the first,that brought death and dying out of the closet.
 It is based on four strands: